michaelgriffithsaus/ops-challenge/README.md

 This repository contains the code and documentation for my submission of the MYOB operations technical test (see https://github.com/MYOB-Technology/ops-technical-test)

-This test was very fun to do and the open ended style of the specification was challenging as i needed to select technologies that could work everywhere as well as being careful that i didn't go too far out of scope.
+This test was very fun to do and the open ended style of the specification was challenging as I needed to select technologies that could work everywhere as well as being careful that I didn't go too far out of scope in the limited timeframe.

 The application is a simple REST api service that responds on the following endpoints.